thelfer/mfem-mgis/docs/paper/joss/paper.md

 Some examples are available in the open-source github: `https://github.com/latug0/mfem-mgis-examples`

-- Snass3
-- REV of MOX3 for nuclear simulations
+- Representative Elementary Volume (REV) of MOX3 for nuclear simulations
+	- Periodic boundaries conditions
+ 	- Impose evolution gradient for different materials
 - Modelling fuel pellet fragmentation during reactor start-up
+	- MicromorphicDamageII mechanical behavior MFront law
 - Viscoplastic behavior of a UO2 polycrystal subjected to uniaxial compression loading

 # High Performance Computing (HPC)

+- Computations related to the behavior law at Gauss points are independent of each other, and although some behavior laws can be costly, the majority of parallel computation time is concentrated on solving linear systems at each time step.
+- This is why the parallel performance of our library is closely linked to MFEM performance, and by extension, the choice of solver and preconditioner.

+Performance analysis framework/
-- Strong scaling benchmark (CEA/CCRT) AMD Milan architecture.
+- Strong scaling benchmark (CEA/CCRT) AMD Milan architecture until 65,000 cores.
+- Only MPI.
-- 80 degrees of freedoms (DoFs).
+- 80.10^6 degrees of freedoms (DoFs).
 - REV 3D with an elasticity behavior law.
+Source code is available on the mfem-mgis-example github repository.
 - Not enough load per sub-domain with 65k cores (less than 2k finite elements)

 <figure>
   <img